Tribal loans · Illinois

 How Tribal Sovereign Immunity Works in Illinois

-In Illinois, this means the IDFPR (Illinois Department of Financial and Professional Regulation) cannot enforce the PLPA against federally recognized tribal lenders.
-The agency has no licensing authority over tribal lending enterprises, and Illinois courts have no jurisdiction to impose the state’s rate cap on tribal loans.
+In Illinois, tribal lenders claim the IDFPR (Illinois Department of Financial and Professional Regulation) cannot enforce the PLPA against them, but the state rejects that view and has taken enforcement action.
+Tribal lenders argue the agency has no licensing authority over them and that Illinois courts cannot impose the state’s rate cap on tribal loans, but Illinois disputes this and continues to litigate the question.

 When you borrow from a tribal lender as an Illinois resident, the loan agreement is governed by tribal law — not Illinois law.
 The lender’s dispute resolution process and governing law will be stated in your loan agreement.
 Federal consumer protection laws (TILA, EFTA, FDCPA) do still apply to protect borrowers.